vega/vega-lite/docs/config.md

 ## Marks Config

-`marks` property of the config is a marks config object.
-Marks config object has the following properties:
+`marks` property of the `config` is a marks config object, which can have the following properties:

 ### General Marks Config